 Notifications are small instant messages that inform us of any app activity installed on our Android phone.
-These notifications can be dismissed as soon as they appear with just a swipe.
-But what if you had a stream of flowing notifications all at the same time, and you accidentally swiped one which you wanted to read?
-Is there is a way to get that back?
+These Android push notifications can be dismissed as soon as they appear with just a swipe.
+But what if you had a stream of flowing Android notifications all at the same time, and you accidentally swiped one which you wanted to read?
+Is there a way to get the Android push notifications back?

 Well, the answer is ‘YES’ but up to a certain extent.
 You may not get the exact information as it is, but you can surely know which app sent you the notification along with a few other key points.
-Just put your Sherlock Holmes cap on, and connect the dots, and you will figure out what you missed or rather dismissed, with a swipe.
+Just put your Sherlock Holmes cap on, and connect the dots, and you will figure out what you missed or instead dismissed with a swipe.

 How To Get Your Android Notifications History Log?

-Some Android devices require the user to enable Developer options before they can set up and view the widget that displays the notification history log.
-To enable Developer options, go to the Settings menu of your phone and type ‘Build Number’ in the search box on the top.
-Tap on it for at least 10 times and you will receive a message stating, “You are now a Developer”.
+Some Android devices require the user to enable Developer options before setting up and viewing the widget that displays the Android notification history log.
+To enable Developer options, go to the Settings menu of your phone and type ‘Build Number’ in the top’s search box.
+Tap on it for at least 10 times, and you will receive a message stating, “You are now a Developer.”

 How To Set Up A Widget To View Android Notification History Logs?

 Setting up a widget to view notification history on Android can be done with a few simple steps:

 Step 2.
 Select Widgets.
 A list of apps that support widgets will appear on the screen, alphabetically.

 Step 3.
 Locate Settings, and you will get a settings shortcut.
 Touch and hold on it to pick the widget for use.